In Scribe

 Medical Scribes Pay For Themselves

-There are different pricing structures, but you should pay for a medical scribe by the hour.
-So, for example, If a physician is working a 40-hour work week and needs a scribe during those hours, the cost is $20.50 per hour, which would come to $3600 per month.
-So as you can see, hiring a virtual scribe is much cheaper than hiring in-house.
+If we used the same 40-hour week as an example, the virtual medical scribe would be 20% less.
+As you can see, hiring a virtual scribe is much cheaper than hiring in-house.
 When reviewing services, be sure to ask if they can also accommodate fewer hours.
 If you are curious about DataMatrix’s pricing, please feel free to reach out, and we will be happy to send you more information or set up a discovery call to see if we can help.

 Medical Scribes Avoid Physician Burnout